MicrosoftDocs/win32/desktop-src/SecBioMet/winbio-bir-data.md

 ---
 title: WINBIO\_BIR\_DATA structure
-description: Specifies the size, in bytes, and the offset of a block of biometric information. ms.assetid: '2f73eb1f-f1a1-4831-a8f7-eec28aa51645'
+description: Specifies the size, in bytes, and the offset of a block of biometric information. ms.assetid: 2f73eb1f-f1a1-4831-a8f7-eec28aa51645
+keywords:
-keywords: ["WINBIO_BIR_DATA structure Windows Biometric Framework API"]
+- WINBIO_BIR_DATA structure Windows Biometric Framework API
 topic_type:
 - apiref
 api_name: